Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Introduction

 \section{Introduction}

-The \textit{caching} (or \textit{paging}) problem is a classical online optimization task with fundamental applications in operating systems, web caching, and database management.
-It involves serving a sequence of $n$ page requests using a cache of limited size $k$ ($k \ll \infty$).
-A request incurs zero cost if the corresponding page is already in the cache (\textit{cache hit}); otherwise, a \textit{cache miss} occurs, requiring the page to be loaded into the cache and possibly evicting another page to make space.
+The classical \textit{caching} (or \textit{paging}) problem is a fundamental online optimization problem with widespread applications in operating systems, web caching, and database management.
+It involves serving a sequence of $n$ page requests using a cache of limited size $k$ (1 $\leq$ $k \ll \infty$).
+A request incurs zero cost if the corresponding page is already in the cache (\textit{cache hit}); otherwise, a \textit{cache miss} occurs, requiring the page to be loaded into the cache, possibly evicting another page to make space.
 The objective is to minimize the total number of cache misses over the entire request sequence.

 Caching has been extensively studied in both deterministic and randomized settings.
 In the offline setting where future requests are known, \citet{belady1966study} proposed the first optimal strategy, \textit{Belady’s rule}, which evicts the page whose next request lies furthest in the future.
 In the online setting, where future requests are unknown, strong theoretical lower bounds exist.
-Specifically, no deterministic algorithm can achieve a competitive ratio better than $k$ \cite{sleator1985amortized}, and no randomized algorithm can do better than $H_k$ \cite{fiat1991competitive}.\footnote{$H_k=\sum_{i=1}^{k}1/i$ denotes the $k$-th harmonic number, satisfying $\ln (k+1) \leq H_k \leq \ln (k)+1$.} Several algorithms have been developed to approach these bounds: \textsc{Mark} \cite{fiat1991competitive} achieves $2 H_k - 1$ competitiveness, while \textsc{Equitable} \cite{achlioptas2000competitive} matches the optimal $H_k$ but at the cost of significantly higher time complexity $\mathcal{O}(k^2)$ per request, limiting its practicality.
+Specifically, no deterministic algorithm can achieve a competitive ratio better than $k$~\cite{sleator1985amortized}, and no randomized algorithm can do better than $H_k$~\cite{fiat1991competitive}, where $H_k = \sum_{i=1}^k \tfrac{1}{i}$ is the $k$-th harmonic number satisfying $\ln(k+1) \leq H_k \leq \ln(k)+1$.
+Several algorithms have been developed to approach these bounds: \textsc{Marker}~\cite{fiat1991competitive} achieves a competitive ratio of $2H_k - 1$, while \textsc{Equitable} \cite{achlioptas2000competitive} matches the optimal $H_k$, but at the cost of significantly higher time complexity $\mathcal{O}(k^2)$ per request, limiting its practicality.